-SGE will do the “job scheduling”.
-That means you can submit all your jobs and SGE will queue them and run them when resources you requested becomes available.
-SGE will also achieve “load balancing” where the jobs will be distributed so that specific nodes do not get overloaded.
-In addition, SGE will allow you to do “job monitoring and accounting” which will be useful when you want to check if your job is running ,and if it failed it will help you understand what went wrong.
+Grid Engine will do the “job scheduling”.
+That means you can submit all your jobs and Grid Engine will queue them and run them when resources you requested becomes available.
+It will also achieve “load balancing” where the jobs will be distributed so that specific nodes do not get overloaded.
+In addition, Grid Engine will allow you to do “job monitoring and accounting” which will be useful when you want to check if your job is running ,and if it failed it will help you understand what went wrong.

 Within the next sections, we will show how to use Grid Engine for job submission, monitoring and troubleshooting.